USSSA Pride

-The USSSA Pride is a professional softball team based in Viera, Florida, and a former member of Women's Professional Fastpitch (WPF).
+The USSSA Pride was a professional softball team based in Viera, Florida, and a former member of Women's Professional Fastpitch (WPF).
 Founded in 2009, they previously played in National Pro Fastpitch (NPF) from 2009 to 2019.
 They play their home games at USSSA Space Coast Complex.

 The team was established to replace the folded Washington Glory, who played in NPF from 2007 to 2008.
 They are organized by the United States Specialty Sports Association (USSSA).
 The Pride won the Cowles Cup championship in 2010, 2013, 2014, 2018 and 2019.

 History

 2015 - 2019

 Of their selections in the 2015 NPF Draft, the Pride signed All-American and 2013 Big 12 Player of the Year Shelby Pendley of Oklahoma, two-time All-American and Atlantic Coast Conference (ACC) Player of the Year Emilee Koerner of Notre Dame, and All-American and 2012 Pac-12 Player of the Year Amber Freeman of Arizona State.
 All-time NCAA Division I homerun champion Lauren Chamberlain signed a three-year deal.

 The Pride also signed free agent All-American Chelsea Goodacre of Arizona.

 Caitlin Lowe announced her retirement as a player after the 2014 season.
 Subsequently, the Pride announced that Lowe would be inducted into the USSSA Hall of Fame, and that her jersey number 26 would be retired.

 In 2017, the Pride announced that former player and assistant coach Megan Willis was promoted to assistant general manager.

 USSSA purchased Space Coast Stadium and announced renovations to make it a center for amateur softball and baseball with 15 fields.
 It became the Pride's new home stadium, beginning in 2017.

 At the Pride's first home game at USSSA Space Coast Stadium, played on June 8, 2017, the team announced that it had retired legendary pitcher Cat Osterman's jersey number "8," commemorating it with a banner on the outfield fence.

 In 2018, the Pride announced Mike Stith, the head coach of the OC BatBusters, would be their coach for 2018.
 His assistants were Cody Dent, volunteer assistant coach of the Florida Gators softball team, and Andrea Duran, Olympic medalist and former Pride player.

 On September 13, 2019, the Pride announced they would not renew their partnership with National Pro Fastpitch (NPF) for the 2020 season.